-Hailed by the Los Angeles times for his “astonishing prowess,” cellist Coleman Itzkoff enjoys a diverse career as a soloist, chamber & orchestral musician, and educator.
+Hailed by the Alex Ross and The New Yorker times for his “flawless technique and keen musicality,” cellist Coleman Itzkoff enjoys a diverse career as a soloist, chamber & orchestral musician, and educator.

 Originally from Cincinnati, OH, Coleman was born into a musical family, his parents both professional violinists, and so began playing cello at the age of 5.
 Coleman’s first primary teacher was Eric Kim, who was then principal cellist of the Cincinnati Symphony, followed by Desmond Hoebig, who Coleman studied with for four years and an undergraduate student at Rice University.
 Currently Coleman is pursuing graduate degrees at the University of Southern California’s Thornton School of Music, under the tutelage of Ralph Kirshbaum.

 Coleman most recently received the Gold Medal in the 2017 International Berliner Music Competition, and was a multiple prize winner at the 2016 Irving Klein Competition and the 2016 Boulder International Chamber Music Competition.
 He has also been prize winner at the Fischoff, Johansen, Blount Slawson, and Young Texas Artist Competitions.
 In January 2013, Coleman was invited for a weeklong artist residency with NPR’s Performance Today with host Fred Child, recording interviews and a full recital program.
 He has performed solo with numerous orchestras across the country, the most recent of which was his Walt Disney Concert Hall concerto debut.

 An avid chamber musician, Coleman has collaborated with such distinguished artists as Midori, Shmuel Ashkenasi, Cho-Liang Lin, David Finckel, Johannes Moser, James Dunham, John O’Connor, and Peter Frankl.
 Coleman is a regular performer at the Brooklyn concert series Bargemusic and has performed at festivals around the country, including Aspen Music Festival and School, the International Heifetz Institute, La Jolla SummerFest, YellowBarn, and Music@Menlo.
 Coleman is also dedicated to the music of the present, and recently joined as cellist the interdisciplinary ensemble AMOC, the American Modern Opera Company.